The Monstrosity Matchups

 We keep acting like Earth is a cozy place for life, when the truth is it’s a blood sport ruled by evolutionary degenerates.
 And if you don’t believe me, you’ve never seen a goblin shark attack or tried to box out Chris Paul.

-Life is not a miracle.
+So today, we honor the creatures that remind us: Life is not a miracle.
 It’s a hostile takeout order from the void.

 And in true 120 Proof Ball fashion, we’re pairing these creatures with their rightful NBA counterparts — because sometimes the only thing more horrifying than nature is a 12-year vet with playoff leverage and no conscience.